An Operational Approach to Information Leakage via Generalized Gain Functions: A Variational Formula for -R e nyi divergence with Applications to Information Leakage

 \end{definition}

 Maximal $g$-leakage captures the \emph{average} guessing performance of the adversary over all the realizations of $Y$.
-In some contexts, it might be more relevant to consider \emph{maximum} instead of the average. \begin{definition}[Maximal realizable $g$-leakage] Given a joint distribution $P_{XY}$ on a finite alphabet $\mathcal{X}\times\mathcal{Y}$.
-For any gain function $g:[0,1]\rightarrow \mathbb{R}$, the maximal realizable $g$-leakage is defined as
+In some contexts, it might be more relevant to consider \emph{maximum} instead of the average. \begin{definition}[Maximal realizable $g$-leakage] {Given a gain function $g:[0,1]\rightarrow [0,\infty)$ and a joint probability distribution $P_{XY}$ on a finite alphabet $\mathcal{X}\times\mathcal{Y}$, the opportunistic maximal $g$-leakage is defined as}

 \end{definition}